mojolicious/mojo.js/docs/Cheatsheet.md

 });
 ```

-Useful for cleanup tasks.
+Useful for cleanup tasks that depend on a command line environment.
 Passed the application object and command argument.

 ## Context Hooks